 Scheme variations are required where information provided as part of a scheme submission has changed as the scheme is undertaken.
-For the avoidance of doubt this will include any changes to the cost of measures, the types of measures being installed, the overall cost of the scheme, the expected energy savings, delivery structure or ability to deliver the scheme.
+For the avoidance of doubt this will include any changes to the cost of measures, the fuel mix, the types of measures being installed, the overall cost of the scheme, the expected energy savings, delivery structure or ability to deliver the scheme.
+If in doubt, Primary Bidders should speak to the Programme Administrator for guidance as to whether a scheme variation is required.